joeatwork/mazes-c/README.md

 Mazes-c are a collections of tools that you can use to make and render mazes.
-They're inspired by Jamis Buck's great book "Mazes for Programmers" but is mostly tailored to make cool stuff that I like to look at.
+They're inspired by Jamis Buck's great book "Mazes for Programmers" but are tailored to making stuff that I like to look at.

 ## The tools